 Whether or not God judges these people, who are set against God’s children, by bringing visible hurt upon them in this life or not, there will be vindication for His people according to David in Psalm 54.

 I felt badly that others had praised my tormentor (ministry leader) but David, in Psalm 54, showed me that my vindication comes by God’s hand.
 I need not see it through man’s judgment.
 And certainly not on social media!
-I can rest in forgiveness knowing that God will either bring my oppressor around to repentance or bring him to the grave to face eternal fire.
+I can rest in forgiveness knowing that God will either bring my oppressor around to repentance or bring him to the grave to face eternal fire or a cleansing of glory (if a true believer).

 I will be vindicated…but it will be by the Lord.